Lab Director

 Jialu Li is a fifth year Ph.D student in Electrical and Computer Engineering.
 Her research interests lie in acoustic modeling in automatic speech recognition, specifically in finding phoneme/phone inventory for under-sourced or unwritten languages.
 She is also exploring various speech emotion recognition methods on finding relationships between mother-infant interactions.

-Gyuri Kim is a first year Ph.D. student in Human Development and Family Studies.
+Gyuri Kim is a third year Ph.D. student in Human Development and Family Studies.
 Her research interests lie in exploring mechanisms underlying the associations between family factors and socioemotional development during childhood and adolescence.
 She is particularly interested in taking an interdisciplinary approach to elucidate the role of parent-child interactions in children’s psychopathology development.

-Kexin Hu is a first year Ph.D. student in Human Development and Family Studies.
-She has just received her bachelor degree in Psychology, Beijing Normal University.
+Kexin Hu is a third year Ph.D. student in Human Development and Family Studies.
+She received her bachelor degree in Psychology, Beijing Normal University.
 She enjoys working with infants and children.
 Her research interests center around the dynamic parent-child interactions and its influence on child social-emotional development.
 She is also passionate with using interdisciplinary approaches to explore physiological and neural synchrony between parent-child dyads in daily life.

 Project Coordinators